 We operate on a not-for-profit basis and, accordingly, seek only to generate revenues sufficient to recover our cost of service and to generate margins sufficient to establish reasonable reserves and meet certain financial coverage requirements set forth in our Indenture.
 Revenues in excess of current period costs in any year are designated as net margin in our statements of revenues and expenses.
-Retained net margins are designated on our balance sheets as patronage capital, which is allocated to each of our Member Systems and Oglethorpe on the basis of certain transmission service purchases from us.
+Retained net margins are designated on our balance sheets as patronage capital, of which \$151 million is related to land recovery.
+Patronage capital is allocated to each of our Member Systems and Oglethorpe on the basis of certain transmission service purchases from us.

 In connection with the corporate restructuring of Oglethorpe in 1997, Oglethorpe made a \$49 million special patronage capital distribution to the Member Systems, which they then used to contribute equity and provide initial working capital for us.
 Currently, our equity consists of our patronage capital and membership fees.
 Patronage capital constitutes our principal equity.
-As of December 31, 2018, we had \$313 million in patronage capital and membership fees.
-Our equity ratio (patronage capital and membership fees divided by total capitalization) was 12.7% at December 31, 2018, down from 13.5% at December 31, 2017.
+As of December 31, 2020, we had \$346 million in patronage capital and membership fees.
+Our equity ratio (patronage capital and membership fees divided by total capitalization) was 14.1% at December 31, 2020, up from 13.7% at December 31, 2019.